 Wednesday 9 October 2024, at 7.00 p.m

-Matt Osmont, Practice Director at Donald Insall Associates will kick the season off with a talk on the challenges of conservation—giving historic buildings a sustainable future looking in detail at Plas Gwyn, a wonderful sixteenth-century gentry house on the Llŷn, and Porth Mawr, one of the gatehouses in the town walls of Caernarfon.
+A leading practitioner from a leading conservation practice, Matt will talk about the challenges of conservation—giving historic buildings a sustainable future—looking in detail at Plas Gwyn, a wonderful sixteenth-century gentry house on the Llŷn and Porth Mawr, one of the gatehouses in the town walls of Caernarfon.

 Wednesday 13 November 2024 at 7.00 p.m